djangoflow/flutter-djangoflow/packages/djangoflow_analytics/djangoflow_mixpanel_analytics/README.md

 import 'package:djangoflow_mixpanel_analytics/djangoflow_mixpanel_analytics.dart';
 ```

-You will need to initialize the library and add the `MixpanelAnalyticEventSender`, `MixpanelUserPropertyRemover` and `MixpanelUserPropertyUpdater` `ActionPeferomer`s to the `DjangoflowAnalytics` instance from `djangoflow_analytics` package.
+You will need to initialize the library and add the `MixpanelAnalyticEventSender`, `MixpanelUserPropertyRemover` and `MixpanelUserPropertyUpdater` strategies to the `DjangoflowAnalytics` instance from `djangoflow_analytics` package.

 You can then use the `DjangoflowAnalytics.instance.performAction` method to send data to Mixpanel Analytics.